Scuba Diving in Bunaken: Best Dive Sites + Eco Dive Resorts

 Best time to dive in Bunaken National Marine Park

-Due its relatively sheltered position, Bunaken National Marine Park can be dived year-round.
-But the best time to visit is usually during the dry season from April to October when you can expect clear skies and incredible visibility.
+Due to its relatively sheltered position, Bunaken National Marine Park can be dived year-round.
+But the best time to dive Bunaken is usually during the dry season from April to October, when you can expect clear skies and incredible visibility.

 The wet season extends from November to April.
-Generally speaking, the rainy periods are interspersed with periods of sunshine.
+Generally speaking, the rainy periods are interspersed with sunshine.

-North Sulawesi enjoys a tropical climate, with water temperatures consistently between 28 and 30 degrees Celsius (82 to 86 degrees Fahrenheit) all year round.
+North Sulawesi enjoys a tropical climate, with water temperatures consistently between 28 and 30 degrees Celsius (82 to 86 degrees Fahrenheit) throughout the year.

 Most divers find that a 3mm wetsuit is sufficient.
 But it’s a good idea to pack an additional skin if you’re planning to visit from October to December.
 Cooler thermoclines may occur during that time.